hedyhli/hedyhli/README.md

 Project:
   - Optimizing my <a href="https://github.com/hedythedev/dotfiles">dotfiles</a>
   - Working on my web, gemini, and gopher site
+    (for now I'm blogging and gemlogging <a href="hedy.smol.pub">on smol.pub</a>, once my own site is ready I'll use that instead.
   - Drafting (b|gem|ph|sh)log posts
 Plan:
   learning... \o/